As Bodo Group agrees to peace talks, who are the Bodos explained

 Statehood demand

-Constant immigration from Bangladesh and state goverments' empty measures to prevent the encroachment of the tribal belts, created mistrust and discontent among the Bodos.
-Consequently, they started to campaign for a separate union territory and later agitating for the creation of the Bodoland state.
+Constant immigration from Bangladesh and state governments' empty measures to prevent the encroachment of the tribal belts, created mistrust and discontent among the Bodos.
+Consequently, they started to campaign for separate union territory and later agitating for the creation of the Bodoland state.

 A group of educated Bodo youths formed an armed militia called the Bodo Security Force (BSF).
 This was later renamed as the National Democratic Front of Bodoland (NDFB) with the objective of establishing a sovereign Bodo homeland.